Written by Shannon,

 For one, social withdrawal for long periods of time may cause anxiety when you do become exposed to social situations.
 It may also alter the relationships that you have with other people around you.

 For physical anhedonia, loss of appetite may lead to malnourishment or develop into an eating disorder over time.
-Likewise, a lack of movement and physical activity may cause adverse physical symptoms such as weakened immune system or weight gain, and an contribute to increased symptoms of anxiety and depression
+Likewise, a lack of movement and physical activity may cause adverse physical symptoms such as weakened immune system or weight gain, or contribute to increased symptoms of anxiety and depression.

-Since anhedonia may be a symptom of depression, such as major depressive disorder (MDD), treatment methods including medication, therapy, or a combination of both can help to improve symptoms.
+Since anhedonia may be a symptom of depression, such as major depressive disorder (MDD), treatment methods including lifestyle adjustments, medication, therapy, or a combination of all to help improve symptoms.

 If you’re experiencing anhedonia, or other symptoms of depression, seeking help is the first step towards successful treatment.
 Once a licensed provider has diagnosed anhedonia, you can start your journey towards recovery.